The Steinbright Career Development Center

 N. International Students

 International students, with the appropriate visas, can participate in the co-op program.
-In addition to adhering to all co-op policies and procedures, some international students will also be required to obtain work authorization prior to each co-op position.
+In addition to adhering to all co-op policies and procedures, all international students will also be required to obtain work authorization prior to each co-op position.

 To obtain work authorization international students must meet with International Students and Scholars Services (ISSS), 210 Creese Student Center, after obtaining a co-op position, but prior to beginning work.
 Students who work without prior work authorization from the ISSS may be considered out-of-status by U.S. federal regulation.
 Questions about student visa/immigration status and responsibilities should be directed to ISSS.